 Foot pain can be a vague symptom.
-People who have been diagnosed with arthritis will suspect that this known condition is the cause of their foot pain.
-But there are many conditions that can cause foot pain, and it’s important to distinguish between them.
+People who have been diagnosed with arthritis will suspect that this known condition, arthritis, is the cause of their foot pain.
+But there are many conditions that can cause foot pain and it’s important to distinguish between them.
 For example, arthritis would be treated differently than an injury.
 Even if the source of foot pain turns out to be a common foot condition, such as bunions or hammertoe, it’s essential to treat the condition.
 Protecting body mechanics, joints, and one’s gait all have an impact on arthritis.

 Causes of Foot Pain

 Physical trauma or injury is the most common cause of foot pain, often resulting in sprains (injury to the ligaments) or fractures (injury to the bones).
 Such injuries often occur when the ankle turns, twists or rolls over, far beyond its normal range of motion.
 Sports fans see plenty of these in the NFL or NBA.
 But it happens to common folks too, just in the course of a normal day.
 Sprains are painful, yes, but rest and time can be miraculous healers.
-We can assist in the healing process by employing R.I.C.E. — rest, ice, compression, elevate.
+We can assist the healing process by employing R.I.C.E. — rest, ice, compression, elevate.